Inspiration4: Media coverage

 Media coverage of the mission has been widely positive, noting its charitable focus, duration and altitude achieved.
-The mission was documented as it happened in a five-episode docuseries entitled Countdown: Inspiration4 Mission to Space, released on the subscription streaming service Netflix in September 2021.
+The mission was documented in real time in a five-episode docuseries entitled Countdown: Inspiration4 Mission to Space, released on the subscription streaming service Netflix in September 2021.
+The crew also starred in a Netflix special named "A StoryBots Space Adventure" released also in Netflix.
+The special is also posted in Youtube.